-4. a.
-Certification for Application to the HOME Program Certification for Application to the HTF Program (see Appendix B)
+- 4. a.
+Certification for Application to the HOME Program

+Certification for Application to the HTF Program (see Appendix B) - b.
+Resolution to Authorize Submission of a HOME Application Resolution to Authorize Submission of an HTF Application (see Appendix C)

 5. Site Plan and Preliminary Architectural Designs or Capital Needs Assessment (CNA)